w3c/sync-media-pub/src/pages/sync-media.md

 ## SyncMedia

 This section defines SyncMedia's terms and properties, and gives examples.
-A SyncMedia document is expressed as SMIL XML with the `sync` namespace used for custom extensions.
+The examples in this document are expressed as SMIL XML with the `sync` namespace used for custom extensions.

 ### Definitions